XiangtaoZheng/SBF/README.md

 # SBF
-This repository is the implementation of our paper: SBF: A Spectral Bands Fusion Framework for Hyperspectral Scene Classiffcation.
+This repository is the implementation of our paper: SBF: A Spectral Band Fusion Framework for Hyperspectral Scene Classiffcation.